Jacquies Smith: Arizona Cardinals

 On July 26, 2018, the Arizona Cardinals signed Smith to a one-year contract.
 He was released by the Cardinals on September 24, 2018.

 Oakland Raiders

 On November 5, 2018, Smith was signed by the Oakland Raiders.
-He played in three games before being placed on injured reserve on November 26, 2018 with an Achilles injury.
+He played in three games before being placed on injured reserve on November 26, 2018, with an Achilles injury.

 Seattle Dragons

-Smith was selected by the Seattle Dragons in the 2020 XFL Draft.
+Smith was selected by the Seattle Dragons in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+Regular season

 After Sports

 As of 2020, Smith was an NFL free agent.

 Smith's father, who had been incarcerated throughout his childhood, was released from prison in 2011.
 As of 2015, Smith's father was in ministry school and was preaching in Tyler, Texas.